Japanese cruiser Haguro: Japanese retreat

-With the start of 1945 Haguro was reassigned to the Southwest area fleet, and from 22-30 January was drydocked for repairs to her number 3 oil tank.
+With the start of 1945 Haguro was reassigned to the Southwest area fleet, and from 22 to 30 January was drydocked for repairs to her number 3 oil tank.
 She immediately departed for Lingga and arrived on the 31st, where she remained at anchor for the entirety of February; the 5th saw Haguro reassigned to Tenth area fleet before the 24th saw Haguro survive an attack by US air force bombers undamaged.
 Haguro finally left Lingga on 20 March on a return journey to Singapore, where a mine exploded nearby and spooked the cruiser's crew, but no damage was inflicted.